fnproject/tutorials/ruby/intro/README.md

 ```

 ### Explore your Application

-The fn CLI provides a couple of commands to let us see what we've deployed.
+The Fn CLI provides a couple of commands to let us see what we've deployed.
 `fn list apps` returns a list of all of the defined applications.

 ![User Input Icon](images/userinput.png)